<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 1️⃣ Method 1: See if your supplier has already contacted your address

-2️⃣ Method 2: Ask the people in the know
+2️⃣ Method 2: Ask around

 3️⃣ Method 3: Use the Energy Network Finder Tool